Heart of Albion

 Project Gargoyle and LARC Project

-Project Gargoyle is a voluntary scheme set up in 2009 to photograph all the figurative carvings in Leicestershire and Rutland churches.
+Project Gargoyle is a voluntary scheme set up in 2009 to photograph all the figural carvings in Leicestershire and Rutland churches.
 The photographs and associated information form part of the Leicestershire County Council's Historic Buildings, Sites and Monuments Record.

-About 300 churches in Leicestershire have figurative carvings – some with only a few and some with very many.
+About 300 churches in Leicestershire have figural carvings – some with only a few and some with very many.
 At this stage we do not know how many figurative medieval carvings here are in the two counties, but a best guess is about 6,000.
 In addition the Project is also recording a representative selection of the nineteenth century Gothic Revival carvings.
 The comparatively small number of Anglo-Saxon and Romanesque (or 'Norman') carvings have also been recorded, but these sculptures are part of two major academic studies.

 Who is running Project Gargoyle?